iannitello/syncwave/docs/reactivity.md

     return customer
 ```

-For advanced cases where a non-**reactive**, transient instance is needed, the user can define a plain model and then create a **reactive** version of it using `syncwave.make_reactive`:
+For advanced cases where a non-**reactive**, transient instance is needed, the user can define a plain model and then create a **reactive** version of it using `syncwave.reactive`:

 ```python
 # A normal, non-reactive BaseModel